 Notes on above:

-Mobal – When your monthly cap is reached, data is still available at throttled speeds. ¥1,000/month voice + text plan also available.
-Domestic SMSes at ¥12 each.
-Free calls to ALL Mobal phones.
+- Mobal – When your monthly data cap is reached, data is still available until the end of the month at reduced speeds (around 200 kbps).
+Domestic SMS at ¥29 each.
 No resident card or visa requirements.
 Bulk of profits go to charity.

-Sakura Mobile – Includes 30 to 60 minutes of free local/international calls (depending on the plan).
-Although there are no cancellation fees, there is an all-in-one ¥15,000 “activation” fee, often discounted to ¥5,500.
+- Sakura Mobile – Although there are no cancellation fees, there is an all-in-one ¥16,500 activation fee, often discounted to ¥5,500.
 Flexible payment options.
 Student discounts.

-With some of these plans, it may be possible to reduce call rates by using data-based apps.
-Although not explicitly stated above, many also allow data sharing with partners and family members.
+With some of the other plans mentioned in this article, it may be possible to reduce call rates by using proprietary data-based apps.
+Although not explicitly stated above, many plans also allow data sharing with partners and family members.
 Note that other plans may be available in addition to those listed above.
+Tethering may also be possible.
 Data services may continue, though throttled, once the monthly limit has been reached.